Silk: History

-The production of silk originated in China in the Neolithic period, although it would eventually reach other places of the world (Yangshao culture, 4th millennium BC).
+The production of silk originated in central China in the Neolithic period, although it would eventually reach other places of the world (Yangshao culture, 4th millennium BC).
 Silk production remained confined to China until the Silk Road opened at some point during the latter part of the 1st millennium BC, though China maintained its virtual monopoly over silk production for another thousand years.

 Wild silk

-Several kinds of wild silk, produced by caterpillars other than the mulberry silkworm, have been known and spun in China, South Asia, and Europe since ancient times, e.g. the production of Eri silk in Assam, India.
+Several kinds of wild silk, produced by caterpillars other than the mulberry silkworm, have been known and spun in China, South Asia, and Europe since ancient times.
 However, the scale of production was always far smaller than for cultivated silks.
 There are several reasons for this: first, they differ from the domesticated varieties in colour and texture and are therefore less uniform; second, cocoons gathered in the wild have usually had the pupa emerge from them before being discovered so the silk thread that makes up the cocoon has been torn into shorter lengths; and third, many wild cocoons are covered in a mineral layer that prevents attempts to reel from them long strands of silk.
 Thus, the only way to obtain silk suitable for spinning into textiles in areas where commercial silks are not cultivated was by tedious and labor-intensive carding.

 Some natural silk structures have been used without being unwound or spun.
 Spider webs were used as a wound dressing in ancient Greece and Rome, and as a base for painting from the 16th century.
-Caterpillar nests were pasted together to make a fabric in the Aztec Empire.
+Butterfly caterpillar nests were pasted together to make a fabric in the Aztec Empire.

 Commercial silks originate from reared silkworm pupae, which are bred to produce a white-colored silk thread with no mineral on the surface.
 The pupae are killed by either dipping them in boiling water before the adult moths emerge or by piercing them with a needle.
 These factors all contribute to the ability of the whole cocoon to be unravelled as one continuous thread, permitting a much stronger cloth to be woven from the silk.

 Wild silks also tend to be more difficult to dye than silk from the cultivated silkworm.
 A technique known as demineralizing allows the mineral layer around the cocoon of wild silk moths to be removed, leaving only variability in color as a barrier to creating a commercial silk industry based on wild silks in the parts of the world where wild silk moths thrive, such as in Africa and South America.